 Recchi and Bergeron skated up the ice, passing to Chris Kelly who scored the empty-netter that secured the Bruins’ first win in their third game of the seven-game series.

 The Canadiens lead the series 2-1, and Game 4 will be played in Montreal on Thursday at 7 pm.

 Stacey Kilpatrick is a new contributor to The Wife Hates Sports, and for the time being, will be writing up recaps of the NHL Playoffs.

 Pittsburgh Penguins 3, Tampa Bay Lightning 2

 Martin St. Louis continued to have a major impact on this series, scoring two goals in Game 3.
-However, this time, his performance wasn’t enough, as the Penguins skated away with a 3-2 victory – and shockingly continued to play productive hockey without stars Sidney Crosby and Evgeni Malkin in the lineup.
+However, this time, his performance wasn’t enough, as the Penguins skated away with a 3-2 victory.
+Pittsburgh has been shockingly productive without stars Sidney Crosby and Evgeni Malkin in the lineup.
 Pittsburgh’s road win gives the Pens a 2-1 series edge heading into Game 4, a game that will not see the likes of Steve Downie (Tampa Bay) and Chris Kunitz (Pittsburgh), who were suspended due to hits in Game 3.

 Game 4 at Tampa Bay – Wednesday April 20, 2011 – 7:00pm ET

 Detroit Red Wings 4, Phoenix Coyotes 2